History and exam

-Constant mid-abdominal pain which later shifts to right lower quadrant.
-Usually worse on movement.
+Constant mid-abdominal pain which later (1 to 12 hours) shifts to right lower quadrant.
+Usually worse on movement and coughing.

 An important symptom almost always associated with acute appendicitis.
 Without anorexia the diagnosis of acute appendicitis is in question.